-Individuals, businesses, faith communities, civic organizations, foundations, government programs, revenue from the Habitat ReStore and mortgage payments from Habitat homeowners all come together to fund Habitat’s building programs.
+Individuals, businesses, faith communities, civic organizations, foundations, government programs, revenue from the Habitat ReStores and mortgage payments from Habitat homeowners all come together to fund Habitat’s building programs.

 Do you have any other housing programs?

 Yes!
 We also offer an affordable Home Repair program for low-income homeowners in Buncombe County.
-Through this program, folks who already own their own home, but are having trouble maintaining it, can apply for services including exterior painting/staining, interior and exterior repairs, floor repair, HVAC work, roof repair, modifications for accessibility, and more.
+Through this program, low-income homeowners can apply for services including exterior painting/staining, interior and exterior repairs, floor repair, HVAC work, roof repair, modifications for accessibility, and more.
 Visit the Home Repair page for complete details.

 How can I get involved with your work?